-PASS: A student who achieves all the criteria with a final numerical score of greater than or equal to 2.0, will be assigned a grade of PASS for the course.
+PASS: A student who achieves all the criteria with a numerical score of greater than or equal to 2.0, will be assigned a grade of PASS for the course.

-FAIL: A student who fails to achieve all the for PASS, will be assigned a grade of FAIL for the course.
+FAIL: A student who fails to achieve the criteria for PASS, will be assigned a grade of FAIL for the course.